netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 Music - didn't hear much new here.
 Of course, the original Empire score blew the doors off of the already fantastic Star Wars music with The Imperial March, can't expect every episode to match that.

 Chewie - not sure why new Chewie is thinner and more well groomed than the 'real' Chewie.
-And the new guy doesn't have the jerky quirkieness of the great Peter Mayhew.
+And the new guy doesn't have the jerky quirkiness of the great Peter Mayhew.

 Interesting takes:
 medium - don't want to see GoT in space.